pvraab/liri-node-app/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
 * Edit the text in random.txt to test out the feature for movie-this and concert-this.

 5. Output the data to a .txt file called `log.txt`.
 Append each command you run to the `log.txt` file.
 Do not overwrite your file each time you run a command.
+This log file is at [log.txt](./log.txt)

 - - -